Dario Franchitti: 2000–2002

-Prior to the 2000 CART season, Franchitti was hospitalised after a crash during pre-season testing at Homestead–Miami Speedway; part of the car's suspension hit his head, and he sustained displaced fractures in his left hip and pelvis, and multiple minor brain contusions.
+Prior to the 2000 CART season, Franchitti was hospitalised after a crash during pre-season testing at Homestead; part of the car's suspension hit his head, and he sustained displaced fractures in his left hip and pelvis, and multiple minor brain contusions.
 The accident affected Franchitti's concentration, balance, memory and fatigue levels, as well as developing a more serious mindset.
 As a result, Franchitti underwent physical therapy five times a week, before CART's medical director Steve Olvey declared him fit that March.
 His performance deteriorated due to a lack of testing and his team changing personnel, and he drove an unreliable car he occasionally crashed.
 Franchitti finished second at the Firestone Firehawk 500 and the Molson Indy Vancouver, his best finishes of the season, in which he scored two pole positions and six more top-ten finishes—including third place at the Michigan 500 and the Honda Grand Prix of Monterey.
 Franchitti was 13th in the championship with 92 points.

 Team Green retained Franchitti for the 2001 season; he signed a contract extension with the team in August 2000.
 The season's opening eight rounds saw Franchitti achieve six top-ten finishes, including a second-place finish at the Tenneco Automotive Grand Prix of Detroit.
 At the Marconi Grand Prix of Cleveland, Franchitti qualified fourteenth, passing race leader Memo Gidley with ten laps remaining for his seventh career CART victory.
 His performance for the rest of the season was sub-par, with four top-ten and two second-place finishes at both Harrah's 500 and the Texaco/Havoline Grand Prix of Houston.
 Franchitti concluded the season seventh in the championship standings with 105 points.